IshratShamiemAnanta/audi_used_car_analysis/README.md

 --- Task 4 ---

 -> Displaying the  mileage and mpg of cars with respect to transmission in the form of a boxplot.

+--- Task 5 ---

+-> EDA using groupby and showing the barplots of the cars based on model, transmission and fuel type.
+-> Finding out the top 5 selling car models in the dataset along with the average selling price and the total sale value of the same.